ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 telnet device-IP-or-Hostname
 ```

+### `ipf-connection-tester`

-Since version 5.0, there is also a tool called `ipf-connection-tester` for testing the network connectivity using SSH library that is used by the Discovery process, which is different than the system SSH library!
+Since version `5.0`, there is also a tool called `ipf-connection-tester` for
+testing the network connectivity using the same SSH library that is used by the
+discovery process, which is different than the system SSH library!

 To test SSH connectivity, use: